lulf/openshift-amqp-clients/python/README.md

-# AMQP OpenShift demo clients
+# AMQP OpenShift python demo clients

 This repo contains the source for docker images and OpenShift templates for creating AMQP consumers and producers.